josamartinezv/CEO_CE_Stage_PowerBI-Content-pr_es-ES/examples/_markdown-template.md

             return YES;
         }

-2. Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia.
+2. Vestibulum ante ipsum primis en faucibus orci luctus et ultrices posuere cubilia.

         // Because toast alerts don't work when the app is running, the app handles them.
         // This uses the userInfo in the payload to display a UIAlertView.